i4/site-attestation/README.md

 ### RATLS DEFINITIONS

-This defines constans, a data structure and the handler functions up until `RATLS DEFINITIONS END`.
+This defines constants, a data structure and the handler functions up until `RATLS DEFINITIONS END`.

 ### RATLS INSTALL HANDLER